-Many organizations think they’re prepared for a disaster since they invest good money on plans and capabilities.
+Many organisations think they’re prepared for a disaster since they invest good money on plans and capabilities.
 But are they prepared to recover when faced with compound disruptive events such as COVID-19 workplace restrictions, severe weather and a declarable IT disaster?
 Few among us have thought about these possibilities and fewer yet have taken the time to prepare.

 Take Texas, for example.
 While under COVID-19 restrictions, the state was pummeled with a massive winter storm that brought historic freezing temperatures, triggered rolling blackouts and left almost 4.5 million people without electricity.
 Now, while a deep freeze and snow in Texas might be less likely to strike than a cyberattack, equipment failure, or even a hurricane, it’s still an eventuality to factor into your plan.
 Especially at a time when your business is reliant on a remote workforce.